Maurice Rapf: After Hollywood

-In 1967, he returned to Dartmouth to teach film studies, becoming a full-time member of the faculty in 1976.
-He had one additional screenwriting credit in 1980: the 45-minute made-for-television animated film Gnomes which was nominated for an Emmy for Outstanding Animated Program.
-Late in life he wrote an autobiography entitled Back Lot: Growing Up With the Movies (1999), and All About the Movies: A Handbook for the Movie-Loving Layman (2000).
+In 1967 he returned to his alma mater Dartmouth College as a visiting lecturer in film studies.
+He was involved in establishing the Dartmouth Film Society.
+He became a full-time faculty member at the college in 1976.
+He was also writing movie and book reviews for Family Circle, The Nation, Quarterly Review of Film Studies, and other periodicals.
+He had one additional screenwriting credit in 1980: the 45-minute made-for-television animated film Gnomes, which was nominated for an Emmy for Outstanding Animated Program.

+Late in life, Rapf wrote an autobiography titled Back Lot: Growing Up With the Movies (1999).
+The following year he published All About the Movies: A Handbook for the Movie-Loving Layman.